 Owner: “Oh, I didn’t think of that.”

-Many business owners are often brilliant people, but for a vast majority of us, our experience comes from working in the physical world.
+Many business owners are often brilliant people, but our experience comes from working in the physical world for a vast majority of us.
 Things we can touch and see.
-When building a house, you can see the foundation being poured, the walls going up, the roof coming together, and every bit of progress is obvious day-to-day.
+When building a house, you can see the foundation being poured, the walls going up, the roof coming together, and every bit of progress is apparent day-to-day.

-But if you are new to hiring programmers things are not that simple, and people, even very smart ones, forget they would not hire an apprentice level Framing Carpenter and them to start putting up the frame for new home construction.
+But if you are new to hiring programmers, things are not that simple, and people, even brilliant ones, forget they would not hire an apprentice level Framing Carpenter and start putting up the frame for new home construction.

 Just like handing your new Junior Developer your requirements document, I hope you have one, and saying, “I trust you have this, also your good to publish to live when you finish writing that.”

-Instead, have a plan and expect to be doing a lot of guiding, answer questions, and in general supporting their growth so they can become self-sustaining employees.
+Instead, have a plan and expect to be doing a lot of guiding, answer questions, and in general, supporting their growth to become self-sustaining employees.

-Before you go off to work on the plan for your new hire.
-Here are some “war stories” from my experiences that you should think about or at least consider briefly.
+Before you go off to work on your new hire plan, here are some “war stories” from my experiences that you should think about or at least consider briefly.

 Problems You Should Think About Ahead of Time

 Make sure you hire someone qualified or at least capable:

 I have seen four instances when managers feel we’re not ready to handle their first Junior Software Developers.
 One of those, of course, was me.
 The first time I hired a Junior Frontend Developer, I let the company owner bring someone in and took their word to be a good fit for the company.